Benjamin Tan, Ph.D., BE(Hons)

-His recent research efforts include projects in collaboration with Intel, and his work has been funded by the National Science Foundation.
+His recent research efforts include projects in collaboration with Intel, and his work has been funded by the Natural Sciences and Engineering Research Council of Canada and the National Science Foundation (USA).
 He earned his Ph.D. at the University of Auckland, New Zealand.
 At the University of Auckland, he worked as a Professional Teaching Fellow and received a Student’s Choice Top Teacher Award (Top 15 in the Faculty).
 He has served as a coordinator and adviser for competitions at CSAW (the most comprehensive student-run cybersecurity event in the world).
 He is a member of IEEE and ACM.

 Areas of Research

 The general trend for computing systems these days is for increased integration: add more cores and more software/firmware into a system-on-chip (SoC)!

 While the SoC approach provides new ways for achieving application-specific requirements through customization, the use of 3rd party IPs and increasing overall complexity can lead to potential security threats.
 In this line of work, I am broadly interested in coming up with new design flows and architectures that improve security.
 Naturally, nothing is free -- so working out how to specify security objectives and achieve them while also satisfying other requirements is the name of the game.

 Hardware lies at the foundation of all computing systems -- processors, accelerators, memories -- securing hardware from attackers is paramount.